Wiiija

-Wiiija was a British independent record label founded in 1988 by staff from the Rough Trade Shop in Notting Hill, London.
+Wiiija (Note: /ˈwiːdʒə/ WEE-jə) was a British independent record label founded in 1988 by staff from the Rough Trade Shop in Notting Hill, London.
 The name Wiiija is a corruption of W11 1JA, the postcode of the Rough Trade Shop in Talbot Street.
+It was run by Gary Walker, a sales assistant at the shop.

-The label was notable for introducing the band Therapy? and releasing the first records by Silverfish, Huggy Bear and Cornershop.
-Notable later releases included Free Kitten and Bis while the commercial success of Cornershop from 1997 rewarded the label's long-term support.
+The label released two early mini-albums by the band Therapy?, and the first records by Silverfish, Huggy Bear and Cornershop.
+Cornershop's third album, When I Was Born for the Seventh Time, saw international success.
+Notable later releases included Free Kitten and Bis.

 Wiiija became loosely associated with the early UK riot grrrl scene as a result of releases by Huggy Bear and Blood Sausage, as well as the Some Hearts Paid To Lie EP which featured Comet Gain, Skinned Teen, Linus and Pussycat Trash.
-Labelmates Cornershop can be seen along with Huggy Bear and Blood Sausage in the 1994 tour documentary Getting Close To Nothing.

-In 1996 it became a subsidiary of Beggars Banquet Records and remained active until the early 2000s.
+In 1996 it became a subsidiary of Beggars Banquet Records, and remained active until the early 2000s.